-Your App Maker app is functional after you publish it in a preview instance or a deployment.
+To run an App Maker app, publish it in a preview instance or a deployment:

-- The preview instance lets you test app behavior while you are developing the app.
+- The preview instance lets you test app behavior while you develop the app.

-To share your app, you can share the URL with your users, as well as publish it to G Suite Marketplace.
+To share your app, you can share the deployment URL with your users and publish it to G Suite Marketplace.

 Preview your app

-You can preview your apps as you develop them to see how they look and behave:
+You can preview your apps as you develop them to test their layout and behavior:

 - Open App Maker and open your app.

 - Click Preview.

-Each developer of an app has their own preview instance, and only you can view the preview instance that you open.
-When you and another author preview an app at the same time, you see your own versions and don't overwrite each other.
-If you published a version of your app, previewing a new version does not affect the published version.
+- A preview instance is private and your own.
+The preview instance is your own, and only you can view the preview instance that you open.
+When you and another developer preview an app at the same time, you have separate previews and separate databases.
+If you published a version of your app, the published version isn't affected when you preview a new version.

-When you're in preview mode, you see the app with your own access role.
-If you defined other access roles and want to test them, you need to publish your app.
-You can have several deployments, such as Test and Production deployments, to support security testing outside of your production deployment.
-For details on acess roles, see Define and use roles.
+- You have Admin role permissions.
+When you're in preview mode, you use the app with the built-in Admin role.
+If you define other access roles and want to test them, you must publish your app to a deployment.

 Publish your app

-Publish your app to create a functioning deployment that you can use for testing or production:
+Publish your app to create a functional deployment that you can use to test access roles or to make a tested and secured app available to your users.

 - Open App Maker and open your app.